tedee-com/tedee-api-doc/docs/source/authentication.rst

 .. note::
     To receive the JWT using Code Flow you will need a **client id** and **client secret** issued for your application by Tedee.
-    You can find a guide to achieve that on :doc:`/howtos/begin-integration` page.
+    You can find a guide to achieve that on `How to begin integration <howtos/begin-integration.html#get-client-id>`_ page.

 There are three steps to get the JWT using Code Flow: